How to Make 808s Hit HARD

 [Make your hip-hop beats and rap vocal mixes stand out: Mixing Hip-Hop]

 This article has pretty much been due for a while.
 Making 808s really hit hard is a little tricky.
-But I’m going to break it down along with some audio examples (and some 808s you can happily nab for your own use).
+But I’m going to break it down along with some audio examples.

 So here we go: how to make 808 kicks hit really hard.